Kevin Weekes

 Kevin Weekes (born April 4, 1975) is a Canadian former professional ice hockey goaltender who played 348 games in the National Hockey League (NHL).
-He is now a studio analyst for NHL Networks' On the Fly, NHL Tonight, and ESPN's The Point, while also working for ESPN/ABC.
+He is now a studio analyst for NHL Network, appearing on shows like On the Fly and NHL Tonight, while also calling weekly showcase games.
+He also calls games on ESPN/ABC, and makes regular studio appearances during games and on ESPN's weekly hockey show, The Point.

 Playing career

 As a youth, Weekes played in the 1989 Quebec International Pee-Wee Hockey Tournament with the Toronto Red Wings minor ice hockey team.

 Weekes' career began with the Owen Sound Platers of the Ontario Hockey League.
 He also had a brief stint with the Ottawa 67's.

-He was chosen 41st overall by the Florida Panthers in the 1993 NHL Entry Draft.
+He was chosen 41st overall by the Florida Panthers in the 1993 NHL entry draft.
 In 1996, while playing for the Panthers' American Hockey League (AHL) affiliate, the Carolina Monarchs, Weekes was loaned to the Rochester Americans to participate in the 1996 Spengler Cup competition and was named MVP of the tournament.
 He made his NHL debut with the Panthers on October 16, 1997, going 0–5–1 in 11 appearances for the Panthers.
 The following summer he was traded to the Vancouver Canucks in a trade for Pavel Bure and compiled a 6–15–5 record in 31 appearances over a season and a half before being traded to the New York Islanders halfway through the 1999–2000 season.
 At the conclusion of that season he was traded to the Tampa Bay Lightning, where he played until late in the 2001–02 season.

 The Carolina Hurricanes acquired Weekes on March 5, 2002 for Chris Dingman and Shane Willis.
 Weekes essentially served as a backup to Arturs Irbe during the remainder of the regular season, only playing in two of the final seventeen games for the Hurricanes.
 During the playoffs, Weekes played an important part in the Hurricanes run to the 2002 Stanley Cup Finals.
 Weekes played in eight games during the 2002 playoffs, including relieving Irbe in a first round, game four loss against the New Jersey Devils, and starting in goal during the critical games five and six of that series., which the Hurricanes won four games to two.
 Weekes also started games one, two and three of the second round against the Montreal Canadiens before being replaced by Irbe.
 During the playoffs, Weekes recorded back to back shutouts, with a 32 save shutout in game six of the first round against the New Jersey Devils and a 25 save shutout in game one of the second round against the Montreal Canadiens.